Alternative Name(s): Portencross Galleon

 Underwater photos: Utube

-Dive Report: Hickdive 27/2/10 Had a lovely wee dive here this morning, forecast was easterlies so no problem getting in and out (except squeezing through the gate with a twinset on ).
-Wee bit chilly after an hour and a quarter but the dive was like a walk in the park (and longer than the actual walk some folk were doing on shore ).
+Dive Report: Hickdive 27/2/10 Had a lovely wee dive here this morning, the forecast was easterlies so no problem getting in and out (except squeezing through the gate with a twinset on ).
+A wee bit chilly after an hour and a quarter but the dive was like a walk in the park (and longer than the actual walk some folk were doing onshore ).
 Dozens of tiny yellow and white nudibranchs on the kelp fronds.
 No deeper than 7m, very relaxing with beautiful views over to the snow-capped mountains of Arran and down to Ailsa Craig.
 Thanks for the dive guide, would never have considered this site for a pleasant change from the usual suspects in the Lochs.